stravalib/stravalib/docs/get-started/activities.md

 (activities)=
 # Activities

-This page provides an overview of working with your Strava activity data using stravalib.
+This page overviews working with your Strava activity data using the stravalib Python library.

 ## Retrieve an activity

-To access data for a given activity, use the `client.get_activity` method and provide `activity_id`,
+To access data for a given activity, use the `client.get_activity` method and provide the `activity_id`.

-The `client.get_activity` method will return a {py:class}`stravalib.model.DetailedActivity` object.
+The `client.get_activity` method returns a {py:class}`stravalib.model.DetailedActivity` object.

 :::{note}
-All of the commands below require that you first authenticate using a client object that contains a token.
+All of the commands below require you first to authenticate using a client object containing a token.

 `from stravalib.client import Client`